Did Nikola Tesla Leave Us a Key to Free Energy?

 The Wardenclyffe Tower

 Tesla initially created his Tesla Coil in Colorado Springs on Pike’s Peak to experiment and test his idea of creating a wireless power grid for the world.
 There he was given free power from the local utility, as well as funding for his lab.
-At his Pike’s Peak lab, Tesla could test his theory, creating electrical arcs that were essentially man-made lightning, that could be seen for miles.
+Tesla tested his theory at his Pike’s Peak lab, creating electrical arcs that were essentially man-made lightning, seen for miles.
 Tesla proved that with this invention he could wirelessly power lightbulbs.

 While it apparently hasn’t been active since the Soviet era, there is a massive Tesla Tower in Russia that is still functional.
-Not much is known about the compound which is called the High Voltage Marx and Tesla Generators Research Facility in the middle of a forest 40 miles outside of Moscow.
+Not much is known about the compound, called the High Voltage Marx and Tesla Generators Research Facility, in the middle of a forest 40 miles outside of Moscow.

 The facility can supposedly generate enough electricity to power the entire country, for a period of… a millionth of a second.
 The operation costs of the tower are also said to be very high.
 While the practicality of the facility might be part of the reason why it is inoperable, it is intriguing nonetheless.
 What else could potentially be gleaned from this facility if it were given funding to operate again?

-A few years ago, two Russian scientists, who also happened to be brothers, started a crowdfunding campaign to build a massive magnifying transmitter with modern materials to finish what Tesla started and provide energy to the world.
-The construction costs for the tower were set at $800,000, however it was never reached.
+Several years ago, two Russian scientists, who also happened to be brothers, started a crowdfunding campaign to build a massive magnifying transmitter with modern materials to finish what Tesla started and provide energy to the world.
+The construction costs for the tower were set at $800,000, however, it was never reached.
 The brothers claimed to have proven the feasibility of the project based on models run in computer software, as well as their belief in Tesla’s proof of concept.

-Unfortunately, their funding goal was never reached and there was another cost-related gap that was left out of the equation, funding for the generation of the energy itself.
+Unfortunately, in addition to falling shy of their funding goal, there was another cost-related gap that was left out of the equation, funding for the generation of the energy itself.
 The brothers proved that an area of 100 square kilometers situated around the equator and filled with solar panels would be sufficient to meet the world’s energy demands.
-The cost of building solar panels to fill that area however, is estimated at about $20 trillion.
+The cost of building solar panels to fill that area, however, is estimated at about $20 trillion.

-A less benevolent example of a modern use of the science behind Tesla’s theory of wireless energy transmission is a government project in the U.S. called HAARP.
-The High Frequency Active Auroral Research Program in Alaska was shut down a few years ago, after it was deemed no longer useful by the Air Force.
+A less benevolent example of the modern use of the science behind Tesla’s theory of wireless energy transmission is a government project in the U.S. called HAARP.

-While Tesla realized the altruistic utility of the ionosphere as a transmitter for radio waves and energy, the U.S. military was likely studying it for more sinister purposes.
-Despite its nearly $300 million price tag and the expressed desire of allied countries, government agencies, and universities to continue research, the facility was shut down.
+While Tesla realized the altruistic utility of the ionosphere as a transmitter for radio waves and energy, the U.S. military is likely studying it for more sinister purposes.

-So, what was being studied at HAARP run by multiple branches of the military in the middle of nowhere in Alaska?
-Chances seem good that it wasn’t related to free, wireless energy to be dispersed globally.
-Conspiracies surrounding the program range from death rays, to EMP shockwaves for disabling weapons and radar systems, to weather control.
-And these fears weren’t solely held by American and Canadian citizens, the European Union also called for more transparency with HAARP and the experiments conducted there.
+So, what is being studied at HAARP run by multiple branches of the military in the middle of nowhere in Alaska?
+Chances seem good that it isn’t related to free, wireless energy to be dispersed globally.
+Conspiracies surrounding the program range from death rays to EMP shockwaves for disabling weapons and radar systems, to weather control.
+And these fears aren’t solely held by American and Canadian citizens, the European Union also called for more transparency with HAARP and the experiments conducted there.